UCSD-Classes/CSE-134b-HW4/README.md

 Use the "Link" button at the top to navigate to HW4 pages.

+Native Dialogs is done in nativedialogs.html

+Custom Dialogs is done in customdialogs.html and customdialog.js

+CRUD is done in crud.html and blog.js

+Styled CRUD is done in styledcrud.html and styledblog.js

 Here are some additional links for convenience:

 - [GitHub Repo](<https://github.com/jdluu/CSE-134b-HW4>)